weaversa/cryptol-course/labs/SAW/SAW.md

 ## Null Pointers

-Consider the following C code that checks if a pointer is null:
+Consider the following C code to check if a pointer is null:

 ```C
 int f(int *x) {